rangle/webpack-workshop-part-three/slides/src/content/3-hot-module-replacement.md

 - Comes built into webpack-dev-server: `webpack-dev-server --inline --watch --hot`
 - If you're using an express server, you can integrate `webpack-hot-middleware`: https://github.com/glenjamin/webpack-hot-middleware
+- Third option of integrating the `WebpackDevServer` API directly into your node server.
 - Good overview of the above and some other integrations here: http://andrewhfarmer.com/webpack-hmr-tutorial/

 ---